 If you’re roasting a chicken, preheating the oven is a no-brainer.
 It’s usually the first step listed in a recipe and cooks of all skill levels seem to grasp the fact that a hot oven is required to cook the food.
-Unfortunately, this concept is often lost in translation when applied to stove top cooking.
+Unfortunately, the cold pan concept is often lost in translation when applied to stove top cooking.

 Avoid Cold Pan Syndrome